On 24 December 2020, United Kingdom and European Union negotiators reached an agreement on a new partnership following the UK's exit from the EU.

 We can sign Standard Contractual Clauses with your organization

 We are happy to sign EEA standard contractual clauses for international transfers from controller to processor.
-This will enable us to meet Article 44 of GDPR regulations (in the event that the UK leaves the EEA and Article 45 no longer applies).
+This enables us to meet Article 44 of the GDPR regulations.

-Please contact us to get a data controller to processor agreement that you can complete, sign and provide to us to counter-sign.
+Please contact us to get a data controller to processor agreement for signing.

 Impact to B2B Service businesses of a UK exit is minimal

-The EU and UK Government have published extensive guidance on how to prepare for the exit of the UK.
+The EU and UK Government have published extensive guidance on the impact of the exit of the UK.